zama-ai/concrete-ml/docs/README.md

 ![](.gitbook/assets/3.png)

-Concrete ML is an open-source, privacy-preserving, machine learning inference framework based on fully homomorphic encryption (FHE).
+Concrete ML is an open source, privacy-preserving, machine learning inference framework based on Fully Homomorphic Encryption (FHE).
 It enables data scientists without any prior knowledge of cryptography to automatically turn machine learning models into their FHE equivalent, using familiar APIs from scikit-learn and PyTorch (see how it looks for [linear models](built-in-models/linear.md), [tree-based models](built-in-models/tree.md), and [neural networks](built-in-models/neural-networks.md)).

-Fully Homomorphic Encryption (FHE) is an encryption technique that allows computing directly on encrypted data, without needing to decrypt it.
+Fully Homomorphic Encryption is an encryption technique that allows computing directly on encrypted data, without needing to decrypt it.
 With FHE, you can build private-by-design applications without compromising on features.
 You can learn more about FHE in [this introduction](https://www.zama.ai/post/tfhe-deep-dive-part-1) or by joining the [FHE.org](https://fhe.org) community.

 ## Example usage